 Guy Jackson Hecker was born April 3, 1856, to Thomas and Lucinda Hecker near Youngsville, Pennsylvania, in Warren County.
 Guy was the eldest of two brothers (Charles was a year younger), and his father worked as a laborer in Warren County.
 Guy was born three years prior to Edwin Drake drilling the first successful oil well in nearby Titusville, Pennsylvania, in 1859.
-This event set off an oil boom in the area during the 1860s, and Thomas Hecker relocated his family down the Allegheny River to the prosperous town of Oil City in Venango County where he became the Superintendent of Streets for the borough of Venango.
+This event set off an oil boom in the area during the 1860s, and Thomas Hecker relocated his family up the Allegheny River to the prosperous town of Oil City in Venango County where he became the Superintendent of Streets for the borough of Venango.

 Guy Hecker, who threw and batted right-handed, was a regular on the ball fields of Oil City and in 1877 landed a spot on his first professional team in Springfield, Ohio.
-He returned to Oil City after one season to marry and entered the business world while still playing in the amateur and semi-pro ranks in and around Oil City.
+He returned to Oil City after one season to marry and entered the business world while still playing in the amateur and semipro ranks in and around Oil City.
 In 1879 a young pitcher joined the team who would play a key role in getting Hecker to the majors.
-The pitcher was Tony Mullane, who won 285 games in his own major league career.
-Mullane became friendly with Hecker in his only season with Oil City, and when Tony joined the 1882 Louisville Eclipse in the newly formed American Association, he convinced the Louisville management to sign Hecker as a first baseman and backup pitcher just before the start of the 1882 season.
+The pitcher was Tony Mullane, who won 284 games in his own major league career.
+Mullane became friendly with Hecker in his only season with Oil City, and when Tony joined the 1882 Louisville Eclipse in the newly formed American Association, he convinced the Louisville management to sign Hecker as a first-baseman and backup pitcher just before the start of the 1882 season.

 Over the winter Hecker did two things.
 He allowed his arm to rest, and he opened the Hecker Supply Company in Louisville.
 During the 1885 season he had indicated his dissatisfaction with his salary, and it had been rumored that he was seeking his release from Louisville.
 It is probable that, instead of a higher salary, someone in the Louisville management agreed to help finance Hecker's sporting goods company to keep him in Louisville.
 By January he was on the road hawking sporting goods across the South.
 The combination of resting his arm and starting a new business allowed him to miss much of the team's preseason training routine.
 He never liked playing in cold weather and blamed the 1885 preseason for some of his arm troubles.